redox-os/book/src/overview/the_structure.md

 - The design: An in-depth introduction to the design and implementation of Redox.
 - Development in userspace: Writing applications for Redox.
 - Contributing: How you can contribute to Redox.
+- Understanding the codebase: For familiarizing yourself with the codebase.
 - Fun: Top secret chapter.
 - The future: What Redox aims to be.